 ❝To have another language is to possess a second soul.❞

-Vasali Nagypapa, my grandfather on my mom’s side, was a soldier in the Second World War knighted for bravery, and a self-taught intellect.
+Vasali Nagypapa, my grandfather on my mom’s side, was a soldier in the Second World War, knighted for bravery, and was a self-taught intellect.
 His formal education was about grade two, but that didn’t stop him from ravenously learning.
-He taught himself to read, to write, to play musical instruments, to learn the mechanics of everything around him, and he loved and participated in all things political.
+He taught himself to read, to write, to play musical instruments, to learn the mechanics of everything in the world around him and participated in all things political.

-‘You are as many people as you are languages.’ he would say and he honestly believed it was the most important thing for any of us to do.
-Coming from communist Hungary, he looked at it as a way out, but it was more important than that.
+“You are as many people as you are languages.” he would say and he honestly believed it was the most important thing for any of grandchildren to do.
+Coming from Hungary, invaded by the Germans, then ruled by the Soviets; he looked at languages as a way out, but it really is more important than that.

 Language opens doors to new culture and experiences that enhance your life.
 It allows you to have a part, if ever so small, in that other country by giving you a little window to how they live, who they are and why they believe in the things they believe.

-The most astonishing part for me was to learn how other people from around the world view my heritage, told to me through our common language.
-They look from the outside in, and I can see myself through their eyes.
-Honestly, it gives a broader perspective of the world we live in.
+The most astonishing part for me was to learn how other people from all around the world view my Canadian or even Hungarian heritage, told to me through our common language from their point of view.
+They look from the outside in, and I can see myself through their perspectives.
+Honestly, it gave me a broader view of the world we live in.
 We perceive ourselves one way growing up in one culture and often have no idea how we seem to outsiders.
-From peculiar little idiosyncrasies to understanding deep rooted traditions, from culture and customs to politics and history and everything in between.
+From peculiar little idiosyncrasies to understanding deep rooted traditions, from culture and customs to politics, policies and history and everything in between.

 I know what it feels like to be a native English speaker in a prominently native English speaking Canada, (part of the UK commonwealth).
-Here I had a life where I worked hard and reaped the fruit of that hard work.
+Here I had a life where I worked hard and reaped the fruit of labour.
 I was middle class with many friends from all walks of life.
 My parents were Hungarian immigrants making me first generation Canadian.
-With that came an understanding of what the ‘American’ dream meant, and we were reminded of its value often by my grandparents who escaped from communist Hungary in 1956 with my father and his brother 9 and eleven years old.
+With that came an understanding of what the ‘American’ dream meant, and we were reminded of its value often by my grandparents who escaped from communist Hungary in 1956 with my father and his brother at nine and eleven-years-old.

 In Hungary, during visits between 1977-1989, I understood how Hungarians perceived the American dream.
 They saw first hand how we, as Canadians, lived, and in small ways we brought the dream to Eastern Europe during communism.
 In suitcases packed with brand named clothes, watches, foodstuff completely foreign to them and of course there was the little piles of cash tucked between bed sheets when we left to keep our family going until our next visit.

 In Canada my brother and I grew up with the luxuries of cable TV with a multitude of channels and Sunday morning cartoons, McDonald’s Happy Meals and station wagon road trips.
-We were thought to be wealthy, but it was only freedom.
+We were thought to be wealthy, although we weren’t, it was only freedom they saw.
 We had the ability to work as hard as we wished if we wanted to get ahead.
 We were respected in Hungary for the gifts we brought, those items that were simply not available during the communist regime.

 *I remember bringing NIKE runners for all five of my cousins one year.
 They were expensive for us, but they were the only things my family asked for, so we obliged.
 I had no name supermarket sneakers on my own feet and left my clothes for my cousins on every vacation.
 We also sent items home with other family members who visited at other times of the year.
 There was a steady stream of support, an undercurrent of goods from North America back to Europe by the immigrants.
 Was it survivor guilt, was it loyalty, or was it the love of family that kept those ties so strong.
 For me, I felt closer to the family in Hungary than to the family in the next town, simply by the importance and urgency my parents placed on sending stuff home.